AnAngryBee/Course-Scheduler/README.md

 Tianshu Wang is responsible for the function `buildAModel` and some other assitant functions.
 Lincoln wrote the scraper program.

-Many thanks to Lincoln for his great help and contribution in this project.
+Many thanks go to Lincoln for his great help and contribution in this project.

 The goal in this program is converting from obtained P&C data to MiniZinc model components (for many programs).